AniruthKarthik/qrtunnel/README.md

 ## Features

 *   **Simple File Sharing:** Share one or more files directly from your command line.
+*   **Receive Files:** Start in upload mode to receive files from any device with a web browser, like your phone.
 *   **Secure Tunnels:** Utilizes ngrok for secure, public HTTPS tunnels, even behind NATs and firewalls.
 *   **No-Auth Alternative:** For Mac/Linux users, an SSH-based tunnel (localhost.run) is available, requiring no ngrok account.
 *   **QR Code Display:** Generates a scannable QR code in your terminal for easy access on mobile devices.